starostikm/starostikm.github.io/_pages/research.md

 title: "Research"
 ---
 ## <b>Current Research</b>
 <p>PIWI-interacting RNAs (piRNAs) are expressed in a sex-specific manner across many species, including human.
 Understanding how sex-specific piRNA expression regulates germline gene expression is paramount to advancing our knowledge of piRNA-mediated regulation beyond transposon silencing and improving therapeutic strategies for infertility.
-Using <i>C. elegans</i> as a model, the my current research will define the regulatory machinery underlying sex-specific piRNA expression and identify endogenous gene targets of piRNAs to provide a deeper understanding of piRNAs in germline development.</p>
+Using <i>C. elegans</i> as a model, my current research seeks to define the regulatory machinery underlying sex-specific piRNA expression and identify endogenous gene targets of piRNAs to provide a deeper understanding of piRNAs in germline development.</p>

 <p>My long-term research interests involve using computational approaches to better understand genetic, epigenetic, and other regulatory mechanisms that control gene expression within certain cell types, tissues, and organs.
 I am also interested in developing computational tools to investigate genomic variations and their functional consequences on gene expression in human health and disease.</p>